 - Inspectors will use company supplied hand sanitizer and will wash their hands frequently using their own towel.

 - Inspectors will not shake hands, fist bump or elbow bump.

 - Inspectors will avoid touching their own faces.

 - None of our inspectors or employees will work when they have a fever, cough or shortness of breath.

 - Real estate agents and our clients should ask the home’s occupants if anyone in the house to be inspected has flu-like symptoms including a fever, cough or shortness of breath.
 If so, we’ll help coordinate an inspection at a different time.

 - If anyone nearby is coughing or visibly sick, the inspection will be stopped and rescheduled.

-- If the home is in Oregon and the occupants must be home, the occupants must stay in a centralized location during the inspection and should not follow the inspector around.
+- If the home’s current occupants must be home, the occupants must stay in a centralized location during the inspection and should not follow the inspector around.
 Under no circumstance should the occupants be within 6 feet of the inspector.

 All inspectors are available by phone or video conference after the inspection for follow up questions.
 By working together, we can continue providing outstanding home inspections while better protecting our clients, employees, real estate agents and the home’s occupants.